Études (Debussy): Recognition

-Of the three hypotheses proposed by Antoine Goléa — formless music, incoherent music, music of a sick man — hypotheses:
+Of the three hypotheses proposed by Antoine Goléa – formless music, incoherent music, music of a sick man – hypotheses:

-that, with their air of certainty, take on the appearance of accusations, only the third is accurate — but accurate not in the primary sense that would deny the sick Debussy any power of invention and composition, but in the subtler and only true sense, where complete freedom, the total and constant unpredictability of form, are, in all of Debussy’s late works, the sign of the inner liberation of the man and the creator from the contingencies of a life from which he feels himself irrevocably slipping away.
+that, with their air of certainty, take on the appearance of accusations, only the third is accurate – but accurate not in the primary sense that would deny the sick Debussy any power of invention and composition, but in the subtler and only true sense, where complete freedom, the total and constant unpredictability of form, are, in all of Debussy's late works, the sign of the inner liberation of the man and the creator from the contingencies of a life from which he feels himself irrevocably slipping away.

-Vladimir Jankélévitch also considers that "Debussy is so great, so ingenious that he was able to anticipate anti-Debussyism: the marvelous and harsh steel mechanisms of the Épigraphes antiques and the Douze Études react, before the “Six” did, against impressionism".
+Vladimir Jankélévitch also considers that "Debussy is so great, so ingenious that he was able to anticipate anti-Debussyism: the marvelous and harsh steel mechanisms of the Épigraphes antiques and the Douze Études react, before Les Six did, against impressionism".
 Anthony Girard is similarly struck: "With the Douze Études, one measures the distance Debussy took from Debussy himself".
 The final piano collection, "by renouncing the Images, the Estampes, all that intensely poetic figuration that served as the framework for many works, from Jeux de vagues to Parfums de la nuit", embodies "this victory over Debussyism, over the weight of an originality too strong, generating epigones".

-"Debussy enters his era of effacement", in the words of Jean Barraqué, at least in France — for "the odious musical milieu of the interwar period", which André Boucourechliev criticizes as the "pseudo-avant-garde of the Six, with their remarkably impoverished language, led by that trickster called Cocteau"; "as the situation was quite different in Europe".
+"Debussy enters his era of effacement", in the words of Jean Barraqué, at least in France – for "the odious musical milieu of the interwar period", which André Boucourechliev criticizes as the "pseudo-avant-garde of the Six, with their remarkably impoverished language, led by that trickster called Cocteau"; "as the situation was quite different in Europe".
 In Germany, the musicologist Hans Heinz Stuckenschmidt, a specialist in Schönberg, presents Debussy as "the first radical composer of the new musical era".
 In Hungary, Béla Bartók, who performed the entirety of Debussy's Préludes in a single concert, declared that "Debussy is the greatest musician of the 20th century".
 In France, however, Paul Landormy only briefly mentions the Études without listing their titles or commenting on them in his history of French Music (from Franck to Debussy) in 1943.